Your Friday briefing - Mind Of The Geek

 How do you explain his defense and in some cases his support for the genocidal campaign of the army against the Rohingyas?

-How to get to the point where Aung San Suu Kyi is somehow betrayed and removed from power by the military?
+How do you get to the point where Aung San Suu Kyi is somehow betrayed and removed from power by the military?

 I think basically it stems from his frayed then really icy relationship with the guy who is the real ruler of Myanmar, and that’s Chief General Min Aung Hlaing.
 When she refused to cultivate a relationship with him, she left him in the cold for a bit.